mit-quest/cloud-notes/README.md

    ```

 ##### Automated Install script
-Provided in this repository is powershell script intended to install all th necessary components
+Provided in this repository is powershell script intended to install all the necessary components
 for windows development called `win-setup.ps1`.
 To execute the script, run the following command
 from the source directory.
+You willstill need to share the correct drives within docker desktop
+and add a wsl.conf file in the wsl distribution.
 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex (win-setup.ps1)
 ```